PSHE, RHSE and SMSC

 Appreciate cultural influences; appreciate the role of Britain's parliamentary system; participate in culture opportunities; understand, accept, respect and celebrate diversity.

 We ensure that whole school assemblies link to SMSC & British Values on a weekly basis, and include enrichment opportunities to further consolidate our children’s understanding of SMSC objectives.
+For example:

 - United Nations ‘Rights Respecting’ assembly foci